-This post will cover all the options if you want to travel by Train from Budapest, Hungary to all the destinations with direct train routes from Budapest
+Trains from Budapest: This post will cover all the options if you want to travel by Train from Budapest, Hungary to all the destinations with direct train routes from the Hungarian capital

 If you are traveling by train from Budapest, this guide is for you.
 Discover how to buy tickets and how to travel to various European cities from the various train stations available in Hungarian capital.